msft-mirror-aosp/platform.compatibility.cdd/2_device-types/2_5_automotive-reqs.md

 ### 2.2.5\.
 Security Model

-If Automotive device implementations include multiple users, they:
+If Automotive device implementations support multiple users, they:

 *   [[9.5](#9_5_multi-user-support)/A-1-1] MUST include a guest account that allows all functions provided by the vehicle system without requiring a user to log in.

+If Automotive device implementations support a secure lock screen, they:

+*   [[9.9](#9_9_full-disk-encryption).2/A-1-1] MUST support encryption per
+user-specific authentication keys.
+[File-Based Encryption (FBE)]( https://source.android.com/security/encryption/file-based) is one way to do it.

 Automotive device implementations: